 During The Second World War, Oleg was drafted into the United States Army, served in Europe and was honorably discharged as a staff sergeant in 1949.
-After his return to the United States he met and married his wife Carol.
-Together they have raised eight children.
+After his return to the United States he met and married his wife, Carol.
+Together they raised eight children.

 When Stavrowsky was about thirty, he decided he liked graphics.
 He got a good job as a technical illustrator working for McDonnell-Douglas Aircraft.

-Stavrowsky, now in his 80s, is one of the West’s most sought after artists.
-“I want to do great imagery,” he says.
+Stavrowsky is one of the West’s most sought after artists.
+“I want to do great imagery,” he said.
 “A good painting never leaves you alone.
-You return to it because it keeps beckoning to you to tell you all about itself.
+You return to it because it keeps beckoning to tell you all about itself.
 It doesn’t blend into the wallpaper and you don’t have to talk about it.
 Artists who do that are telling you more about themselves than the painting.”

-Stavrowsky is a poignant visual storyteller of the American West.
-He does not often divulge the elements that inspire his pictures, stirring the imagination of the viewer.
-Neither is he an apologist about the inequities or exploitation that shaped our nation.
+Stavrowsky was a poignant visual storyteller of the American West.
+He did not often divulge the elements that inspire his pictures, stirring the imagination of the viewer.
+Neither was he an apologist about the inequities or exploitation that shaped our nation.
 “To me it’s simply fascinating history, uniquely ours,” he offers.

-Oleg jokes: “very few people know me personally and I have heard that I don’t really exist, that I am black (because I was born in Harlem), that I am from the ‘old country,’ (because of my name), and that I don’t speak English.”
+Oleg joked: “Very few people know me personally and I have heard that I don’t really exist, that I am black (because I was born in Harlem), that I am from the ‘old country,’ (because of my name), and that I don’t speak English.”
 Of course, none of this is true.

 One big factor in my life is jazz.
 When I paint, I am listening to music.
 Sixty-four bars of good saxophone is like four square inches of good brush licks on a canvas.
 Western painting is my life, my income, my joy, my everything.”